denten/denten.github.io/_pages/about.md

 [Curriculum Vitae <img src="../public/pdf.png" />][5] --- [Author Photo][6]
 --- [Dept][7] --- [Lab][8]

-> Dennis Tenen is an Associate Professor in the [Department of English and Comparative Literature, Columbia University][1].
+> Dennis Tenen is an Assistant Professor in the [Department of English and Comparative Literature, Columbia University][1].
 His teaching and research happen at the intersection of people, texts, and technology.
 A former software engineer at Microsoft and currently faculty associate at the [Center for Data,